QubitPi/management-blogs/docs/_posts/2021-03-20-unstructured-data.md

 We will keep the incoming data uninterpreted and store them as "[document](https://en.wikipedia.org/wiki/Document-oriented_database)"
 This requires no interpretation on the incoming data.
 In this approach, data is "typeless".

-Using unstructured approach, we only need to deal with one type of complexity, which is the _interpretatio of the data on use_. **The idea is to keep delaying the interpretation of the data until necessary**.
+Using unstructured approach, we only need to deal with one type of complexity, which is the _interpretation of the data on use_. **The idea is to keep delaying the interpretation of the data until necessary**.
 A lot of type checking can be avoided when things are pushed down